vcfvct/aws-exam/azure.md

   * use `az webapp list-runtimes --os-type linux` to retrieve the current supported runtime list.
   * multiple apps can be deployed to the same AppService Plan, they will scan together(all apps run on all instances each).
 Isolate the app into a new AppService Plan when app is resource intensive, or want to scale the app independently, or needs resource in a different geographical region.
   * development slot: deploy app to a staging environment and swap staging and production slots when ready(Standard AppService Plan tier+).
 Traffic can be routed automatically or manually(by using `x-ms-routing-name` query parameter).
 After a client is routed to a specific slot, it is "pinned" to that slot for the life of that client session(due to the `x-ms-routing-name` cookie).
+    * deployment slot does NOT incur extra instance cost.
   * `Application settings` under `Configuration` defines environment variables for the app.
   * `general settings` under `Configuration` has some common settings like stack/runtime-version/tls etc.
   * auto-scale by 1. metric(cpu/memory/disk-queue/http-queue/data-numberOfBytes in or out) min-duration 5 minutes or 2. schedule.
+* [WebJobs](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create) is a feature of Azure `App Service` that enables you to run a program or script in the same instance as a web app, API app, or mobile app.
+There is no additional cost to use WebJobs
+  * WebJobs is not yet supported for App Service on Linux.(As of Aug 2022)
+  * Continuous WebJob: keep running, on *all* instances
+  * Triggered WebJob: only run when manually triggered or scheduled, on a *single* instance.
 * `Azure Container Instances` -> FarGate: provide portable environments for virtualized applications.
 It can start containers in Azure in seconds, without the need to *provision and manage* VMs.
 * AKS(k8s) + ACR(container registry)
 * Azure DevTest Labs -> support windows/linux, quickly provision development and test environments, Set automated shutdowns to minimize costs